runtimerobotics/fusion360-urdf-ros2/modeling.md

 # 6) Adding Lidar base and lidar to Robot

-Once the caster design are completed, next we can add a lidar to the front of the robot.
+Once the caster design is completed, we can add a lidar to the front of the robot.
 We have to build a fixed platform first.
-After putting the base, we can create a cylinder shape on the top of it to replicate a lidar as show below.
+After putting the base, we can create a cylinder shape to replicate a lidar, as shown below.

 You can draw the box with 70 mm(length) x 60 mm(width) x 45 mm (height).